We are AtomicDMA. We provide custom firmware for PCI Leech compatible DMA cards, as well as software that utilizes DMA.

 Do I need to have custom firmware?

 Our custom firmware contains the latest pcileech updates. if your card is using an old version, it's not simple to build your own updated firmware.
-If you play online video games, even if you are not actively utilizing DMA for cheating, the anti cheat detection in the game will flag and potentially ban you.
+If you play online video games, even if you are not actively utilizing the DMA card, the anti cheat detection in the game will flag and potentially ban you.
 So your options to stay safe are to either unplug your device (from the pci slot) before any gaming sessions, or to use custom firmware.